akkartik/mu/edit/Readme.md

-Environment for learning programming using mu: http://akkartik.name/post/mu
+Environment for learning programming using Mu: http://akkartik.name/post/mu

-Run it from the mu directory:
+Run it from the `mu` directory:

   ```shell
   $ ./mu edit